Humbert Allen Astredo: After Dark Shadows

 After leaving Dark Shadows (the series left the air on April 2, 1971), Astredo appeared in Gore Vidal's An Evening with Richard Nixon on Broadway in May 1972 at the Shubert Theater as the Vidal-like character, for which critic Clive Barnes had positive remarks.
 Throughout the 1970s, Astredo appeared in a number of television commercials and stage productions throughout the country, as well as short runs in various roles in the daytime soap operas One Life to Live, Another World, The Edge of Night, The Guiding Light, Love of Life, and Loving.

-In 1981, Astredo appeared in the original Broadway cast of The Little Foxes, appearing with Elizabeth Taylor, and traveled to London for the West End production in 1982.
+In 1981, Astredo appeared in the Broadway cast of The Little Foxes, appearing with Elizabeth Taylor, and traveled to London for the West End production in 1982.

 In 1985, Astredo performed the role of Dr. Abraham Van Helsing in the national touring company production of Dracula, opposite Martin Landau in the title role.